-- Request a meeting for when your member will be in the district and will be more likely to have time to meet. - Try to make your request during a time when there are no "hot-button" issues swamping the member's office.
+- Request a meeting for when your MOC will be in the district, and will be more likely to have time to meet. - Try to make your request during a time when there are no "hot-button" issues swamping the Member's office.

-Step 3: BE PERSISTENT
+STEP THREE: BE PERSISTENT

-- If a meeting is scheduled, call or email a few days before to remind staff of the upcoming meeting. - Don't flood your members' offices with repeated requests for the same meeting.
+- If a meeting is scheduled, call or email a few days before to remind staff of the upcoming meeting. - Don't flood your Members' offices with repeated requests for the same meeting.
 This will have a negative effect.
-Instead, space your follow-up. - Use a variety of methods to contact the member about issues: phone, email, web forms or postal mail.
-Some members are more responsive to one type of communication. - Check with your state Catholic conference, local CRS diocesan director or CCHD director to see if they have a relationship with the member or their office.
-An established relationship may help you get a face-to-face meeting. - If you can't get a meeting with the member, request a meeting with a staff member.
-This may be just as good, since staffers decide which issues to put before the member.
+Instead, space your follow up. - Use a variety of methods to contact the MOC about issues: phone, email, Web forms or postal mail.
+Some MOCs are more responsive to one type of communication. - Find out if Catholic Relief Services has a relationship with the Member or their office.
+An established relationship may help get a face-to-face meeting. - If you can't get a meeting with the MOC, request a meeting with a staff member.
+This may be just as good, since staffers decide which issues to put before the Member.

-Step 4: FOLLOW UP
+STEP FOUR: FOLLOW UP

-- Engage your members of Congress and their offices in follow-up activities.
-First, make sure to send a thank you letter pointing out that you can be a resource to the member or connect them to experts such as CRS and USCCB staff, and request a follow-up meeting.
-Invite the member and their staff to relevant local events.
-Other ideas include asking a question at a town hall meeting over a recess, coordinating a site visit for the member to see your organization's work firsthand, or inviting the member to a fundraiser or other event. - One meeting is not enough to develop a commitment from the member.
-Work on longterm relationship building with local district staff, so you have a basis for future meeting requests and can more easily schedule inperson meetings when the member is visiting the district.
+- Engage your MOCs and their offices in follow up activities.
+First, make sure to send a thank you letter offering to provide expertise on the issues that were discussed and request a follow-up meeting.
+Invite the MOC and their staff to relevant local events.
+Other ideas include: asking a question at a town hall meeting over a recess, coordinating a site visit for the Member to see your organization's work first hand, or inviting the Member to a fundraiser or other event. - One meeting is not enough to develop a commitment from the Member to your issue.
+Work on long-term relationship-building with local district staff, so you have a basis for future meeting requests, and can more easily schedule in-person meetings when the Member is visiting the district.
 Try to meet a few times a year with one of your district contacts about the same issue or new issues that have come up.